Frost says spring has been 'fun,' though inconsistency, injuries remain part of offensive conversation - NewsBreak

 "We've got a lot better at a lot of things," Frost said.
 "There's still some things I'm not happy with that need to get cleaned up.
 That's spring ball in a nutshell.
 Didn't think the offense had a great day today.
 We just need to execute better.
 We're doing some simple things a lot better."

-The inconsistent performance isn't a big surprise, given the fact that NU is still breaking in four new assistant coaches — highlighted by a new play-caller in Mark Whipple — marrying two systems together, getting used to life in the post-Adrian Martinez era at quarterback, and blending in several new potential playmakers such as wide receiver Trey Palmer and running back Anthony Grant.
+The inconsistent performance isn't a big surprise, given the fact that NU is still breaking in four new assistant coaches — highlighted by a new play-caller in Mark Whipple — marrying two systems together, getting used to life in the post-Adrian Martinez era at quarterback, and blending in several new potential playmakers like wide receivers Trey Palmer and running back Anthony Grant.

-Red Report: NU 'nowhere near' QB1 announcement; Frost still mum on Fidone status; newcomers confident

 "We had a short winter break because we started spring ball earlier, so a lot more of that work has to be done after spring ball's over."